K-TAB a (K-tab 10 mEq (750 mg))

 Generic Name: potassium chloride

-K-Tab is used in the treatment of prevention of hypokalemia; hypokalemia and belongs to the drug class minerals and electrolytes.
+K-Tab is used in the treatment of hypokalemia; prevention of hypokalemia and belongs to the drug class minerals and electrolytes.
 Risk cannot be ruled out during pregnancy.
-K-Tab 10 mEq (750 mg) is not subject to the Controlled Substances Act.
+K-Tab 10 mEq (750 mg) is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: